samsulmaarif/gitphp/index.markdown

 GitPHP can be run directly from a snapshot tarball or a git checkout.
 However, there are a few things to be aware of before doing this.
 Please read [building a release]({{ site.baseurl }}/build).

-# API

-Generated documentation for the source tree can be viewed at [http://api.gitphp.org](http://api.gitphp.org).

 # Support

 For bugs, enhancement suggestions, and questions, feel free to submit to the [issue tracker](https://github.com/xiphux/gitphp/issues?state=open) with the appropriate label.
 Alternately, you can contact [Chris Han](https://github.com/xiphux) directly.